sstirlin/MSBX5420Spring2019/0401sparkweblogs/README.md

 - `user_identity` Usually missing (indicated by "-").
 We will not use this
 - `user_local_identity` Usually missing (indicated by "-").
 We will not use this
 - `timestamp` Timestamp in "DD/MMM/YYYY:HH:MM:SS -TIMEZONE" format
-- `requested_resource` The request that was made in the format "METHOD /path/to/resource PROTOCOL_VERSION".
-For HTTP the METHOD can be GET, PUT, POST, and DELETE
+- `requested_resource` The request itself.
+It has the format `METHOD /path/to/resource PROTOCOL/VERSION`.
+Most requests used the
+  HTTP protocol, and the most common METHOD was GET.
+Enrichment:  the most important [HTTP methods](https://www.w3schools.com/tags/ref_httpmethods.asp) are GET, PUT, POST, and DELETE because they are used to build so-called [REST](https://medium.com/extend/what-is-rest-a-simple-explanation-for-beginners-part-1-introduction-b4a072f8740f) services.
-- `return_code` The HTTP return code.
+- `return_code` The [HTTP return code](https://www.restapitutorial.com/httpstatuscodes.html).
 For example, 200 means "success"
 - `bytes_transferred` Number of bytes transferred to requestor.
 Can be 0 or - if nothing was transferred.

 ### Compress again